 For our complete list of plugins and their review, you can read out another article “11 Best WordPress Caching Plugins To Speed Up Your Website (Free + Premium)“.

-However, after using all the above methods, still, your website is dragging, the last thing you can do is hire a developer who can help you out from every core of your website.
+However, after using all the above methods, still, your website is still dragging, the last thing you can do is hire a developer who can help you out from every core of your website.

 Conclusion